 B.A., Columbia University

 Professor Christopher C. French currently teaches torts, property, remedies, and insurance law.
 He has written and published extensively in the area where insurance law intersects with contract and tort law.
 He is a co-author of an insurance law casebook, Insurance Law and Practice: Cases, Materials, and Exercises, as well as an insurance law reference book, Insurance Law in a Nutshell.
 He also wrote numerous chapters of a two-volume insurance law treatise entitled Policyholder's Guide to the Law of Insurance Coverage.
-His scholarly work has been published in, among other journals, the Georgia State Law Review, Kansas Law Review, Nevada Law Review, Southern California Law Review Postscript, University of Pennsylvania Journal of Business Law, Villanova Law Review, and Virginia Law & Business Review, and it has been cited by numerous courts as well as the Oregon State Senate.
+His scholarly work has been published in, among other journals, the Georgia State Law Review, Kansas Law Review, Nevada Law Review, Southern California Law Review Postscript, University of Pennsylvania Journal of Business Law, Villanova Law Review, and Virginia Law & Business Review.

 Prior to joining the faculty at Penn State Law, he taught at the University of Pittsburgh School of Law and Villanova Law School.
 He also formerly was a partner at K&L Gates LLP where, as a commercial litigator, he handled all aspects of litigation matters for Fortune 500 companies and other businesses in federal and state courts across the United States, trying cases in seven different states.
 In addition to his advocacy work, he also has served as an expert witness and as both a party-appointed and a neutral arbitrator.